 - a.
-Place notice of the time and place of every session of enrollment or registration by publication in a local newspaper no less than five days before each session (§ 9-16, 9-53). - b.
+Place notice of the time and place of every session of enrollment or registration by publication in a local newspaper no less than five days before each session (§§ 9-16, 9-53). - b.
 Friendly letter to confirm whether or not a voter living at a residence listed on monthly Property Transfer List has moved from that address. - c.
 Voter information packets sent to new homeowners listed on Property Transfer List if they are not registered to vote in town (§ 9-31d). - d.
 Notice to Town Clerk that Primary being held following filing of a valid petition for Municipal office.
-Clerk publishes Registrar's notice (§ 9-140c & 9-435). - e.
-Notice of lottery to determine order of names for multiple-opening office (§ 9-253 & 9-453r). - f.
-Notice of Acceptance or Rejection-Registrar sends by first class mail a notice of acceptance or rejection of registration application (§ 9-19b, 9-19e, 9-23g(c), 9-35(c) & 9-43). - i.If a notice of acceptance for a mail-in voter registration, is returned undeliverable, Registrars must send voter a CVR notice under § 9-35(e), 9-43 and may challenge applicant at polls. - g.
-Notice of Rights to All Candidates; - 1.
-To submit a list of designees as primary officials for state, district, municipal and town committee primaries (§ 9-436(e)) - 2.
-To submit a list of designees as certified moderators - 3.
-And/or representatives to submit a list of designees as unofficial checkers for elections, town committee, state, district & municipal primaries and referenda (§ 9-235(e), 9-436a). - h.
+Clerk publishes Registrar's notice (§§ 9-140c & 9-435). - e.
+Notice of lottery to determine order of names for multiple-opening office (§§ 9-253 & 9-453r). - f.
+Notice of Acceptance or Rejection- Registrar sends by first class mail a notice of acceptance or rejection of registration application (§§ 9-19b, 9-19e, 9-23g(c), 9-35(c) & 9-43).

+1.If a notice of acceptance for a mail-in voter registration, is returned undeliverable, Registrars must send voter a CVR notice under (§§ 9-35(e), 9-43) and may challenge applicant at polls.
+See chapter 4 for more details.

+- g.
+Notice of Rights to All Candidates. - 1.
+To submit a list of candidate/unofficial checker designees for primary. as candidate/unofficial checkers for state, district, municipal and town committee primaries (§§ 9-436a & 9-476) - 2.
+To submit a list of designees as certified moderators (§ 9-436(d)) - 3.
+And/or representatives to submit a list of designees as unofficial checkers for elections, town committee, state, district & municipal primaries and referenda (§§ 9-235(e), 9-436a).
+Registrars MAY jointly appoint unofficial checkers. - h.
 Notice of voting machine inspection by party watchers, party chairpersons, candidates & officials (§ 9-244). - i.
 Cross-town application for admission an admitting official of any CT town may accept voter registration applications from persons who reside in any CT town and examine their qualifications.
 Such admitting official shall hand a receipt to the applicant and immediately mail the application to the Registrars of the town of residence of the applicant. (§ 9-19e) See sample receipt below: